To ensure you stay on the right side of the law, we’ve provided valuable information about legal cannabis in New Jersey.

 It’s currently illegal to grow weed in New Jersey if you don’t have a corporate cannabis cultivator license.

-NJ state cannabis laws do not allow Garden State residents from growing weed plants.
+NJ state cannabis laws do not allow Garden State residents to grow weed plants.
 NJ is unique in the way the State does not allow cultivation.
 Even while cannabis is “legal”, home grow not only remains banned but illegal with stiff penalties in New Jersey.
 Currently, NJ penalties for growing unlicensed weed are based on the number of plants grown.

-- Individuals with more than ten and up to 50 pot plants can be charged with a fine up to $150k and up to ten years in prison.
+- Individuals with more than ten and up to 50 pot plants can be charged with a fine of up to $150,000 and up to ten years in prison.

 The more plants you’ve grown, the harsher the punishment.

-New Jersey legal weed laws are strict but fair and offer several choices for those who want to use this plant.
+New Jersey’s legal weed laws are strict but fair and offer several choices for those who want to use this plant.